New Clients Email

 father and son walking on a sidewalk

 As a parent, it is difficult to see your child in pain, especially when there is little you can do to help.
-Though toddler seats, booster chairs and other safety resources for children have helped minimize the frequency of serious injuries in automobile crashes, children are still injured every day.
+Though toddler seats, booster chairs, and other safety resources for children have helped minimize the frequency of serious injuries in automobile crashes, a child injured in a car accident is still a tragic reality we face daily.

 The National Center for Injury Prevention and Control revealed that the deaths of children under the age of 13 in automobile wrecks have declined since 1975.
 Unfortunately, child deaths still account for one out of every four accidental deaths.